 - Child care or adult day health care costs

-Examples of documents you may need to verify (prove) the information above include:
+These are examples of documents you may need to verify (prove) the information above include:

 - Driver's license or other government-issued ID